arXiv/arxiv-docs/help/api/index.md

 3. do not use the names “arXiv”, “arXiv.org”, “arXiv Labs”, “arXivLabs” or associated logos, web addresses and colors
 4. are free, open access, and/or intended for research or educational purposes

 ...are considered entirely independent from arXiv.
+However, we do request that you acknowledge arXiv data usage with this statement: “Thank you to arXiv for use of its open access interoperability.”

 **For all API users**,